 Directors, irrespective of effective attendance by the Director at Board Meetings.
 (3) Attendance fees: Amounts payable for attendance to meetings of the Advisory or Control Committees.
-(4) Short-term variable compensation (bonus): Variable amount linked to the performance or achievement of individual or group objectives (quantitative or qualitative) for a the following amounts: Mr. César Alierta Izuel, 4,015,440 euros and Mr. José María Álvarez-Pallete López, 3,461,580 euros.
+(4) Short-term variable compensation (bonus): Variable amount linked to the performance or achievement of individual or group objectives (quantitative or qualitative) for a period equal to or up to a year, corresponding to 2014 and paid in 2015.
+Concerning the bonus referred to 2015, to be paid during 2016, the Executive Directors will perceive the following amounts: Mr. César Alierta Izuel, 4,015,440 euros and Mr. José María Álvarez-Pallete López, 3,461,580 euros.